How Much Does a Walk-in Bath Cost?

 Average cost: £2,000

-Hydrotherapy walk-in baths are equipped with strong jets to create massaging effect for the user.
+Hydrotherapy walk-in baths are equipped with strong jets to create a massaging effect for the user.
 This is primarily designed for muscle relief and circulation improvement, helping with ailments like arthritis and joint pain.

 Pros